redhio/redhio-express/README.md

 ### Strategies

-By default the package comes with `MemoryStrategy`, `RedisStrategy`, and `SqliteStrategy`.
+By default the package comes with `MemoryStrategy`, `RedisStrategy`, 'SqliteStrategy` and Ethereum 'Blockchain`.
 If none are specified, the default is `MemoryStrategy`.

 #### MemoryStrategy